Tropical storm Usman hit the Philippines on 29 December 2018, sweeping through the country until the end of December.

 The water carriers were specifically appreciated, as the people who use them said that they are light and therefore easier to use.

-Watch the video from the team that was in the field.
+Watch the video from the team that was there.

 Toolkits